mbta/screens/lib/screens_web/templates/audio/README.md

 # Developing SSML Templates for Amazon Polly

-While tweaking or adding to these templates, keep in mind that whitespace and newlines are _*not*_ ignored by Polly's SSML parser and will add unwated pauses.
+While tweaking or adding to these templates, keep in mind that whitespace and newlines are _*not*_ ignored by Polly's SSML parser and will add unwanted pauses.
 I suggest the following:

 - Temporarily disable your editor's setting to add a newline to the end of the file on save, or permanently disable it for `.ssml.eex` files if possible.
 - Keep all non-rendering newlines within `<%= %>` or `<% %>` Elixir escape tags.